typeworld/typeworld/documentation.md

 * **Publisher** describes a publisher of fonts under a Type.World JSON API Endpoint.
 This can be a free font publisher serving free fonts, an independent type publisher serving their own designs, a custom type shop, or a font retailer selling and serving fonts of several different foundries to a customer.
 Regardless the font’s origins, as long as they serve them to the Type.World App, we call them *Publisher*.
 * **Subscription** describes a collection of fonts served by a *Publisher* designated for use by a Type.World user.
 Like a newspaper subscription which is served by one publisher and designated for one customer, so are our font subscriptions.
 A Type.World user may accumulate and access one or several subscriptions by one or several publishers in their app.
-* **API Endpoint** describes an endpoint on a publisher’s web server that exists particularly to serve fonts to the Type.World App.
-This endpoint can coexist with a publisher’s normal web site on the same server, but under a different URL, like `https://awesomefonts.com` for the public web site and `https://awesomefonts.com/typeworldapi/` for the API Endpoint.
+* **API Endpoint/Canonical URL** describes an endpoint on a publisher’s web server that exists particularly to serve fonts to the Type.World App.
+This endpoint can coexist with a publisher’s normal web site on the same server, but under a different URL, like `https://awesomefonts.com` for the public web site and `https://awesomefonts.com/typeworldapi.php` for the API Endpoint.
 * **Third party service** describes a turn-key solution for hosting fonts to be served under the Type.World JSON Protocol, the *first party* being Type.World itself, *second party* being you implementing your own *API Endpoint*, and *third party* being an external service implemented by someone other than Type.World or yourself that you can use to serve fonts.
 I’m referring mostly to services here that implement serving *custom fonts* because serving *retail fonts* requires the knowledge of which customer bought which fonts, and only online shops have that knowledge.
 Unless, of course, such a third party also operates an online shop, like [Fontdue](https://www.fontdue.com/) does.

 # System Design